Create and manage a Dynamic Navigation Experience (DNE) model

 The model was archived because it hasn’t been queried for at least 30 days.

-Learn more on archived models.
+Learn more about archived models.

 “Learning Interval” section